 - A semi-rigid rocker sole that prevents the broken toe from bending.

 - Straps that are adjustable to enhance foot comfort.

 - The inner side of the boot is too wide for a normal walk.

 3. Orthowedge – Forefoot Off-Loading Healing Shoe (Men & Women’s)

 The Orthowedge shoe is okay on either the right or the left foot since it has a square front.
 It aids a broken toe, metatarsal fracture, or forefoot surgery.
-The shoe is lightweight, therefore, adding minimal weight on your foot.
+The shoe is lightweight, therefore, adding minimal weight to your foot.

-It has a 15 degrees angle sole, which leaves the forefront lifted while the heel bares all the body weight in a walk.
+It has a 15 degrees angle sole, which leaves the forefront lifted while the heel bears all the body weight in a walk.
 Thus, it minimizes pressure on your broken toe, which facilitates faster toe recovery.